technologiescollege/EduCle/MyApps/CarotDAV/readme_en.txt

 	This software is free of charge.
 	You can use it personally or commercially.
 	You are also allowed to distribute secondary, fix/alter, do reverse-engineering.
-	If you need source code of this software, contact to the author.

 	Donations are accepted at the primary distribution site.